Scientific notation

 or m times ten raised to the power of n, where n is an integer, and the coefficient m is a nonzero real number (usually between 1 and 10 in absolute value, and nearly always written as a terminating decimal).
 The integer n is called the exponent and the real number m is called the significand or mantissa.
 The term "mantissa" can be ambiguous where logarithms are involved, because it is also the traditional name of the fractional part of the common logarithm.
 If the number is negative then a minus sign precedes m, as in ordinary decimal notation.
 In normalized notation, the exponent is chosen so that the absolute value (modulus) of the significand m is at least 1 but less than 10.

 Decimal floating point is a computer arithmetic system closely related to scientific notation.

+History

+For performing calculations with a slide rule, standard form expression is required.
+Thus, the use of scientific notation increased as engineers and educators used that tool.
+See Slide rule#History.

+Styles

 Normalized notation

-Any given real number can be written in the form m×10^{n} in many ways: for example, 350 can be written as 3.5E2 or 35E1 or 350E0.
+Any real number can be written in the form m×10^{n} in many ways: for example, 350 can be written as 3.5E2 or 35E1 or 350E0.